Niels Bohr, the power of obsessive questions!

 4. Multiple combinations.
 Niels Bohr was doing it all the time...
 Learning to see and observe every detail.
 A problem should be examined from all sides.
 It is often by formulating various questions that new avenues of research are found.
 If during the day, we ask a thousand questions about a specific topic and try a thousand combinations, we should pay attention to our dreams... because our brain works for us while we sleep!

-In the meantime, if you want to start developing an obsession with questions, download our interactive form OBSESSION QUESTIONS.
+In the meantime, if you want to start developing an obsession with questions, you can download our interactive tool by clicking the link below.